-This event will explore how reshaping our relationship with alcohol can help us manage better in difficult circumstances, like the ones we face now.
+A panel of experts explored how reshaping our relationship with alcohol can help us do better in challenging circumstances, like the ones we all face.

 “I learned a lot and it gave me food for thought as well as making me feel more motivated than I’ve been all week.”—senior lecturer

 “What I heard was really interesting and important.”—research associate